thrashr888/terraform-mcp-server/README.md

 # Terraform Registry MCP Server

 A Model Context Protocol (MCP) server that provides tools for interacting with the Terraform Registry API.
-This server enables AI agents to query provider information, resource details, module metadata, and generate example configurations.
+This server enables AI agents to query provider information, resource details, and module metadata.

 ## Installation